Welcome to Upper School

 -

-Develop their skill in self-expression and communication both in their work, and in the class’s critical discussions of work produced for the class.
+Develop their skill in self-expression and communication both in their work, and the class’s critical discussions of work produced for the class.

 Credits: 1